xDaryamo/puccini/tosca/parser/README.md

 Recursively, starting at tips of the import hierarchy:

-1. Gather all names in the unit
+1. Gather all names in the file
 2. Apply the import's `namespace_prefix` if defined
-3. Set names in unit's namespace (every entity type has its own section)
+3. Set names in file's namespace (every entity type has its own section)
-4. Merge namespace into parent unit's
+4. Merge namespace into parent file's
     * Ambiguous names (per entity type section)

 And then: